Awards - Frequently Asked Questions

 • The global nominations are made up of individuals that have won the regional industry personality award.
 At this stage the winner is decided by a pool of judges with each region providing a judge.

-Each of the judges ranks the entries in order of preference and marks them out of 100.
+Each of the judges ranks the entries in order of preference.
 The winner will be the entry with most 1st places.
 If these are tied then 2nd places, 3rd places etc. will be taken into account.
-If they are still tied then the average score will be used to determine a winner.
-If they are still tied after this then the Head of Judges will have a casting vote.
+If there is a tie then the Head of Judges will have a casting vote.

 No, feedback is not given on submissions.